kalliste/seL4-c89/PRISTINE-AND-PRECONFIGURED-PLAN.md

 - Reworked the top-level README so the layout overview, manual links, and build instructions reference the new `pristine/` and `preconfigured/` locations instead of the retired root trees.
 - Removed the root `include/` directory now that the untouched headers live under `pristine/include/` and the customized copies live under `preconfigured/include/`, further shrinking the repository root toward the planned metadata-only shell.
 - Deleted the root `libsel4/` directory after confirming every pristine header and generator now resides under `pristine/libsel4/` and the customized build continues to consume the copies in `preconfigured/libsel4/`.
+- Excised the common kernel sources (`src/api`, `src/kernel`, `src/machine`, `src/model`, `src/smp`), supporting benchmarks/configuration helpers, and the ARM and RISC-V architecture trees from the repository root after verifying their pristine and preconfigured counterparts are in place, leaving only the x86, driver, fastpath, object, and platform directories to retire in follow-up commits.

 ### Next actions
 - Audit other root-level documentation for assumptions about path locations as additional helpers migrate.
 - Verify that the repository root remains limited to essential metadata plus the `pristine/` and `preconfigured/` directories once the source migrations land, removing any stray files that do not belong there (notably the remaining `src/` and `tools/` snapshots).
 - Call out in the top-level README and related docs that all pristine sources live exclusively under `pristine/` so contributors do not expect duplicates in the root tree.
 - Audit any remaining recorded build artifacts (for example, additional architecture snapshots) to confirm they also reference the localized `preconfigured/` copies before final cleanup.
+- Remove the remaining root `src/arch/x86/`, `src/drivers/`, `src/fastpath/`, `src/object/`, and `src/plat/` trees—together with any straggling helper files—in manageable batches that keep each diff under the 35,000-line limit.